bancolombia/data-mask/README.md

 | adapters.aws.secrets-manager.region  |   | Region for the Secrets Manager service  |
 | adapters.aws.secrets-manager.endpoint  |   | (Optional) for local dev only|

-### Declare Bean
+### Use with Spring-Boot

-Just declare the customized Object Mapper as a Bean.
+Just declare the customized Object Mapper as a Bean, and add **@Primary** annotation to use instead of the default ObjectMapper.

 ```java
     @Bean